 Future work should explicitly examine the extent to which purely hedonic motives shape social image concerns.
 Understanding this subject is of more than purely academic interest.
-If social image concerns are entirely driven by instrumental incentives, interventions that precisely change these incentives can undo the effects of social pressure.
+On the one hand, if social image concerns are entirely driven by instrumental incentives, interventions that precisely change these incentives can undo the effects of social pressure.
 On the other hand, if hedonic motives play a role, simply reshaping these instrumental incentives might not be enough.

-4.3 Self- vs Social Image
+4.3.
+Self- Versus Social Image

-Economists have devoted increased attention to the role of self-image considerations in explaining behavior (e.g., Akerlof and Kranton 2000, Bénabou and Tirole 2003, 2006).
-Fully identifying and isolating self-image concerns is particularly challenging: we need to analyze behavior in which we are certain that the private cost of expression exceeds any anticipated consequential or social benefits.
-A few recent papers have attempted to isolate the role of self-image in political settings.
-Kamenica and Brad (2014) test for intrinsic (expressive) motives for voting behavior, using direct elicitation in a lab setting with student subjects.
-As noted above, Bursztyn et al. (2016c) identify Pakistani men's willingness to pay to preserve their anti-American identity using an experiment imposing clearly-specified financial costs on anti-American expression, with minimal consequential or social considerations.
-Around one-quarter of subjects forgo bonus payments from the U.S. government worth around one-fifth of a day's wage to avoid an identity threatening choice, namely anonymously checking a box indicating gratitude toward the U.S. government.
+Economists have devoted increased attention to the role of self-image considerations in explaining behavior (e.g., Akerlof & Kranton 2000; Bénabou & Tirole 2003, 2006).
+Fully identifying and isolating self-image concerns are particularly challenging: We need to analyze behavior in which we are certain that the private cost of expression exceeds any anticipated consequential or social benefits.
+Some recent papers have attempted to isolate the role of self-image in political settings.
+Kamenica & Brad (2014) test for intrinsic (expressive) motives for voting behavior using direct elicitation in a lab setting with student subjects.
+As noted above, Bursztyn et al. (2016a) identify the willingness of Pakistani men to pay to preserve their anti-American identity using an experiment imposing clearly specified financial costs on anti-American expression, with minimal consequential or social considerations.
+Approximately one-quarter of subjects forgo bonus payments from the US government worth around one-fifth of a day's wage to avoid an identity-threatening choice, namely anonymously checking a box indicating gratitude toward the US government.
 The literature on moral suasion indirectly provides evidence of the importance of self-image concerns.
-Dal Bó and Dal Bó (2014) use lab experiments to study how moral messages affect contributions in a public goods game.
-They find that subjects who are sent messages highlighting a "moral norm" are more likely to contribute.
+Dal Bó & Dal Bó (2014) use lab experiments to study how moral messages affect contributions in a public goods game.
+They find that subjects who are sent messages highlighting a moral norm are more likely to contribute.
 Ito et al. (2015) find that reminders for voluntary energy conservation during peak hours generate reductions in energy consumption.
-Bursztyn et al. (2016f) find that a text message stating that "non-repayment of debts by someone who is able to repay is an injustice" substantially increases credit card repayment rates among late-paying customers of a large Islamic bank in Indonesia.
+Bursztyn et al. (2015) find that a text message stating that "non-repayment of debts by someone who is able to repay is an injustice" substantially increases credit card repayment rates among late-paying customers of a large Islamic bank in Indonesia.

-In light of the potential importance of self-image, is important to be able to differentiate social image concerns from self-image concerns, since the two may often yield similar outcomes.
-For example, suppose we observe low take up of a welfare program, even though the benefits are high, the costs are low and information about the program is widespread.
-Though it is possible to infer that a concern over social image (such as stigma) plays a role in reducing take up, we also would not be able to rule out that self-image plays a role.
-An eligible person who chooses not to take up the program may not want to admit to themselves or accept that they need help, or they may not want to feel like they can't take care of themselves or are dependent on the government.
-They might also have attitudes about self-help, individualism or the role of the state in an individual's life that would be inconsistent with accepting welfare.
+In light of the potential importance of self-image, it is important to be able to differentiate social image concerns from self-image concerns because the two may often yield similar outcomes.
+For example, suppose we observe low take-up of a welfare program even though the benefits are high, the costs are low, and information about the program is widespread.
+Although it is possible to infer that a concern over social image (such as stigma) plays a role in reducing take-up, we would also not be able to rule out a role played by self-image.
+An eligible person who chooses not to take up the program may not want to admit to themselves or accept that they need help, or they may not want to feel that they cannot take care of themselves or are dependent on the government.
+They might also have attitudes about self-help, individualism, or the role of the state in an individual's life that would be inconsistent with accepting welfare.
 Self-image concerns, though potentially important as well, represent a very different mechanism and a different set of policy challenges and implications.
-Even if we could for example design policy in a way that would others from knowing you were accepting welfare payments, an individual with these self-image concerns may still not sign up.
+Even if we could, for example, design policy in a way that would keep others from knowing that one was accepting welfare payments, an individual with these self-image concerns might still not sign up.